wilsonliaows/docs/connectors/servicenow/update.md

 Make sure that the connected user has [sufficient access control](/connectors/servicenow.md#roles-and-permissions-required-to-connect) to the selected template.

 ### Override template
-Choose if you wish to override the pre-defined template values that will be automatically applied to the newly updated record.
-If **Yes** is selected, any data provided in the action that conflicts with template default value will have priority.
+You can choose to override the pre-defined template values that will be automatically applied to the record.
+If **Yes** is selected, any data provided for columns will be applied instead of template default values.
 This field defaults to **No**.

 ### Sys ID
 Sys ID of the record to be updated.
 The record associated with this sys ID must belong to the selected table.